-- Slight bleeding can be expected.
-There is a risk that blood vessels can be severed in the process of piercing the tongue, which can cause excessive bleeding.
+- There is a risk that blood vessels can be severed in the process of piercing the tongue, which can cause excessive bleeding.

 - While swelling of the tongue is expected after piercing, in severe cases, it can swell significantly enough to close off the airway altogether.
 The resulting difficulty in breathing can be life-threatening.

-- If an inexperienced practitioner pierces the tongue incorrectly, nerve damage can permanently inhibit feeling in the tongue and facial movement.
+- If an inexperienced practitioner pierces the tongue incorrectly, nerve damage can permanently inhibit feeling and movement in the tongue.
 There are nerves at the back of the tongue, which if severed, could lead to permanent numbness, speech impediments and the loss of taste.

 - There is also a risk of infection, especially if stringent hygiene practice is not followed.
 Bacteria can penetrate to the inner tissue of the tongue where it has the potential to cause infections.